What to see and Where to go in South Australia

 Related: Check out our guide on the Wine Regions of South Australia for more wine tips

-You cannot bring fruit and vegetables into South Australia.
-On-the-spot fines of $400 are payable if you are caught, so eat up or throw them in the bins at the borders.
+Note: You cannot bring fruit and vegetables into South Australia.
+On-the-spot fines are payable if they catch you, so eat up or throw them in the bins at the borders.

 Eyre Peninsula